ropensci/fellingdater/README.md

-The function `sapwood_PDF()` computes the probability density function (PDF) for the estimated felling dated, derived from the number of observed sapwood rings, on a core sample or cross section from a timber, and a chosen sapwood model that gives the probability for any number of sapwood rings (as observed on samples with a complete pith to bark sequence).
+The function `sapwood_PDF()` computes the probability density function (PDF) for the estimated felling dated, derived from the number of observed sapwood rings, on a core sample or cross section of a timber, and a chosen sapwood model that gives the probability for any number of sapwood rings (as observed on samples with a complete pith to bark sequence).